Three Campus Program for Comparative East Asian Studies

 This East Asia-focused academic program of learning, residing and working together will enable students to cultivate the intellectual and intercultural breadth and depth that will equip them as future global leaders.
-This network of students both from within the East Asia region (Korea, Japan, China) and from outside (the United States and the United Kingdom) will act as a valuable bridge between East Asia and the West.
+This network of students both from within the East Asia region (Korea, Japan, China) and from outside (the United States, Switzerland and the United Kingdom) will act as a valuable bridge between East Asia and the West.

 After completing the spring term at Yonsei, students will travel directly to Hong Kong for the final course of the program, “Political Economy of Global Asia” taught at the University of Hong Kong.
-Following that, students finish the program with a four-week full-time supervised internship at an NGO in Hong Kong.
+Following that, students finish the program with a six-week full-time supervised internship at an NGO in Hong Kong.

 This program is designed for students who wish to improve their Korean and learn more about East Asia.
-It is not appropriate for students who completed high school in Korea.
+It is not appropriate for USC students who completed high school in Korea.

 Course load and Credit: Students may earn up to 24 units for the spring and summer program.
 Students take 4 to 5 courses at Yonsei, plus 1 course and internship at HKU.
-A Korean language course is required.
+A Korean language course at Yonsei is required.

 Activities and Other Program Features: Students are encouraged to get involved in campus activities during the spring term at Yonsei, such as cheering the Yonsei sports teams, playing pick-up basketball or volleyball, martial arts clubs, political groups, language exchange, and much more.
 Students also have the opportunity to have a short stay with a host family.

 Students in the Three-Campus Consortium will have an opportunity to travel, live, and study together.
-The Consortium includes students from Keio, Yonsei, HKU, USC, King’s College London, Princeton, Cornell, and University of Geneva.
+The Consortium includes students from Keio, Yonsei, HKU, USC, Georgetown, King’s College London, Princeton, Cornell, and the University of Geneva.